twknab/contact-list/README.md

 ## Features

-- See all contacts
+- View all contacts
-- View contact details (click a contact)
+- View a contact's details
-- Add a new contact
+- Create a new contact
+- Edit a contact
+- Delete a contact